SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h3>Numeric types</h3>

 C#, Java, Perl, Python, Ruby, Rust, TOML allow inserting underscores in numeric literals for readability.
-In some languages, multiples subsequent underscores within a numeric literals, or underscores at the beginning or end of literals are not allowed
+In some languages, multiples subsequent underscores within a numeric literals, or underscores at the beginning or end of literals are not allowed]
+Some languages have specific keywords for Infinity (JS, Ruby) or NaN (JS).
+More commonly, values such as these exist as constants on the Number/relevant numberic type class/object/whatever.
+In some languages (JS, Ruby), you can recieve values such as Infinity or NaN via certain operations, e.g. dividing by zero.
+Other languages will throw errors in this case.
+In JS, you can generate NaN by trying to do math with a non-number and non-boolean (unless using +, which will concatenate), multiplying Infinity * 0 or * Infinity, using unary plus on a non-number and non-boolean.
+In JS, you can generate Infinity by dividing by zero

 <h4>Integers</h4>